Chicory, not just a coffee alternative!

 Poached pears and pear autumn drink

 You get two for one with this recipe!
 There are the fabulous poached pears and also you get to enjoy its delicious liquid as a tea.
-They can be served for the holidays to delight your guests or any time when you need a little boost in the fall.
+They can be served for the holidays to delight your guests.
+You can also serve them any time when you need a little boost in the fall.
 As a practitioner of Chinese Medicine, I like creating individualized teas for people but it is also gratifying to come up with fun seasonal teas as well.
 This fall drink is no exception.

 The sugar is caramelized, the warming spices are gently infused and the sweet pears are added at the end for poaching.
 The end products are the firm poached pears that can accompany any fall dish and this wonderful light drink that warms your body and soul.
 You can surprise your guests for Thanksgiving dinner with these delicious treats!